 Video presentations of past Puri Lectures

-The sixth annual Surinder K. Puri Memorial Lecture held virtually on February 5th, 2020 featured Kerry J. Savage, MD, MSc, Professor, Medical Oncology at University of British Columbia, presenting "Peripheral T-Cell Lymphomas: Recent Advances and Future Directions."
+The 6th annual Surinder K. Puri Memorial Lecture held virtually on February 5th, 2021 featured Kerry J. Savage, MD, MSc, Professor, Medical Oncology at University of British Columbia, presenting "Peripheral T-Cell Lymphomas: Recent Advances and Future Directions."

 The third annual Puri Lecture held on February 23rd, 2018 at Winship Cancer Institute of Emory University featured Brad Khal, MD, Professor, Department of Medicine, Oncology Division, Medical Oncology Washington University School of Medicine in St. Louis, presenting "Mantle Cell Lymphoma: The State of the State."

 The second annual Puri Lecture held on February 3rd, 2017 at Winship Cancer Institute of Emory University featured Michael E. Williams, MD, Chief of Hematology and Oncology at University of Virginia, presenting "Mantle Cell Lymphoma: 25 Years of Progress."

 The inaugural Puri Lecture presented on February 5th, 2016 featured Dr. Ash Alizadeh of Stanford University describing the use of circulating tumor DNA (ctDNA) to detect and track cancer.